So Much More Than Just Fun and Games

 Adults often think of child’s play as mere fun and games, or a way to fill time.
 Actually, imaginative and creative play assists a child’s cognitive growth and emotional adjustment.
 Through play, a child develops self-confidence, a positive self-image and learns to express feelings, make decisions and cope with real-life situations.
 As such, play can be therapeutic, helping a child deal with and overcome problems that inhibit his normal development.
+At Family Care Center, we offer comprehensive play therapy services to children in the Colorado Springs area.
+Schedule an appointment with one of our child play therapists today to get started.

 - Family violence